 Textures in Ceramics

-Wouldn’t it be amazing to look at your ceramic work and think, “Wow, that’s exactly what I envisioned”?
-You are in the right place!
+Wouldn't it be amazing to look at your ceramic work and think, "That's exactly what I envisioned"?

 Course Structure